 My first pair of blue-light-blocking glasses I tried is also the cheapest.
 I wore these for months and for a cheap fix, my eyes and head both felt less exhausted at the end of the workday.
 The build of the frame is surprisingly sturdy for something this inexpensive, but the cheaper quality is evident in other areas: the lenses smudge easily, something I noticed in the next pair as well.
 My best comparison to the fit of these would be a cross between a sporty pair of cheap sunglasses and science classroom goggles, two items that are not known to be tailor-made for one’s face, yet they’re comfortable enough to put up with for shorter spurts of time.

 I spent several weeks with this pair from Anrri.
 A few of my colleagues also tried out this brand, and we all came away impressed.
 They are definitely my favorite pair since they’re comfortable and lightweight, perfect for use over an entire day of work.
-I love the sleek matte-black finish of the pair I tried, and my colleague and assistant editor for HGTV.com Molly Miller, also thinks her tortoise-style pair are quite stylish.
+I love the sleek matte-black finish of the pair I tried, and my colleague Molly also tried this pair in the tortoise finish.
 This pair comes in clear and pink-tinted clear styles as well.
 "After using these Anrri blue-light-blocking glasses for a couple of months, I noticed on days that I didn’t wear them that my computer screen seemed much brighter and harsher," Molly says.
 "Putting on the glasses…is oddly calming."
 I couldn’t agree more.
 For added value, this pair comes with a nice hard case and lens cloth.